Luxury Vinyl Flooring Guide

 Cost Effective

-Compared to natural hardwood and stone, LVP comes at a lower price point.
+Compared to tile, stone and natural hardwood, LVP comes at a lower price point.
 The manufacturing process of LVP allows for high-quality aesthetic finishes that closely emulate these more expensive materials without the high cost associated with quarrying, harvesting or processing natural resources.

 Stone-look LVP is designed to mimic the appearance of tiles made of natural stone such as Italian marble or concrete.
 By combining the practical benefits of luxury vinyl with the aesthetic qualities of natural stone, this flooring option offers a realistic and easier to maintain alternative to natural stone tiles.